Efexor XR (Venlafaxine Hydrochloride)

 Who Should Not Take Efexor XR

-Do not take Efexor XR if you are taking monoamine oxidase inhibitors (MAOIs) or have taken them within the last 14 days.
-Do not use if you are allergic to venlafaxine or any ingredients.
-Not recommended for children or adolescents under 18 years of age.
+Do not take Efexor XR if you are allergic to venlafaxine or taking monoamine oxidase inhibitors (MAOIs) within the last 14 days.

 Medical Conditions to Discuss

-Tell your doctor if you have: history of seizures, bipolar disorder, aggression, restlessness, diabetes, blood pressure problems, glaucoma, bleeding tendencies, high cholesterol, kidney or liver problems, heart conditions especially irregular heartbeats.
-Your doctor may need to do heart tests (ECG) or blood tests during treatment.
+Discuss with your doctor if you have a history of seizures, bipolar disorder, aggression, restlessness, diabetes, blood pressure issues, glaucoma, bleeding tendencies, high cholesterol, or heart problems.

 Pregnancy and Breastfeeding